Row Level Security

 | Anyone (Public) | Visitors who are not logged in.
 Use this for publicly browsable data. |

-- All records — the policy covers every row in the table.
+- All — the policy covers every row in the table.

-- Only matching records — define filter conditions just like you would on a component data source.
+- Add Conditions — define filter conditions just like you would on a component data source.
 Useful operators include:

 - is the logged in user — for fields connected to the Users table